Hey, Hey, Hey, It's Fat Albert: Release

 While NBC did re-air the special twice following its initial airing, it has rarely been seen since.
 The film is in the collection of the Paley Center for Media.
 While public showings of the episode are limited, it can be viewed upon request.
 It was created by Bill Cosby and animator Ken Mundie.
 It was based on Cosby's stand-up routines, which were based on his childhood.
 It would later inspire the long-running 1972 animated series Fat Albert and the Cosby Kids.
 A second special, Weird Harold, aired on May 4, 1973.
+The special was co-written by Cosby, screenwriter Ed.
+Weinberger (with whom Cosby would later co-create The Cosby Show), and writer-cartoonist Jack Mendelsohn (notable for his comic strip Jackys Diary and for co-writing Yellow Submarine).

 The special has a very different style from the later series.
 As a stylistic choice, the animators drew directly onto cels with grease pencils and actual footage of Philadelphia were used for backgrounds.
-Cosby disliked the character designs used in the special, with Mundie explaining that "[Cosby] wanted [the protagonists] to be more a fun bunch of kids."
+In the early preproduction of the special, Mundie had designed "rough"-looking versions of the characters influenced by his Detroit upbringing, which Cosby disliked, with Mundie explaining that "[Cosby] wanted [the protagonists] to be more a fun bunch of kids."
 For the football match sequence, stock footage of NFL games play in the background, and when Fat Albert tackles the Green Street Terrors, stock shots of building demolitions are used.
 The music was provided by Herbie Hancock, who later used some of the music he composed on his album Fat Albert Rotunda.
 Unlike the later Cosby Kids series and specials, it has not been released on DVD.

-The episode was classified as partially lost media, with only brief and limited clips of the special available online.
+The episode was considered lost, with only brief and limited clips of the special available online.
 An audio recording of a 1971 re-broadcast surfaced online in February 2024.
 On July 28, 2024, a user uploaded a complete recording of the special to YouTube.
 This recording was filmed at the Paley Center and synchronized with the audio found earlier in the year.
+On August 5, 2026, a complete version of the special captured from a 16mm print of the first re-broadcast was uploaded to YouTube by FuzzyMemoriesTV.